 cs arts annual exhibition

-Watch this space to hear about the amazing work of Co-Founder Michelle Dawson and her team at CS Arts.
-"CS Arts is an Invercargill based visual arts studio for people with disabilities.
+Co-Founder Michelle Dawson says, "CS Arts is an Invercargill based visual arts studio for people with disabilities.
 CS Arts encourages students to create, giving them a voice in the community and a channel for communication."
 CS Arts facilitates creativity in individuals, choosing to adopt a responsive approach to engaging participants in the studio environment rather than following a fixed curriculum.
 It is one of many creative spaces around New Zealand (see https://artsaccess.org.nz/Creative%20Spaces).
 Getting to know and understand the needs of the community is key to the CS Arts' mandate as they work in partnership with many other organisations in the city to help facilitate inclusion and access for people with disabilities.
 CS Arts was the recipient of the inaugural Big 'A' Creative Space Award from Arts Access (presented at Parliament Buildings in 2007) which acknowledges the contribution this vital organisation makes to our community.

-The CS Art Annual exhibition features more than 30 student artworks and is being hosted at SIT's Raw Gallery, 25 Don St, during the Southland Festival of the Arts.
-CS Arts is also participating in White Night on Saturday 5th May, for which we will be host to another of Southland's talented creatives.
-Many thanks to CNZ Creative Communities Invercargill for their support with this year's exhibition.
+The CS Art Annual exhibition featured more than 30 student artworks and was hosted at SIT's Raw Gallery, 25 Don St, during the Southland Festival of the Arts.
+CS Arts also participated in White Night on Saturday 5th May.
+We were host to a number of talented local musicians on the night that brought the gallery to life and facilitated a steady stream of visitors.
+Many thanks to CNZ Creative Communities Invercargill and Southland for their support with the 2018 exhibition.

 30th April - 18th May 2018